raspberrypilearning/google-voice-aiy/en/step_8.md

 - So what does this line do? `actor.add_keyword("what's up"` instructs the code to listen out for the keywords **"what's up"** to be spoken by the user. `SpeakAction(say, "I'm fine, thank you")`, instructs the program to respond with the words `"I'm fine, thank you"`

 - Have a go at running this code, and test that it's working.
+You'll need to go back to the terminal window, press `Ctrl + C` if the progam is currently running, and then type `src/main.py` to restart the Voice Kit software.

+- Push the button and then ask the Voice Kit **"What's up?"**

 - Now try adding your own set of keywords and responses underneath the one you have just written.